Update: Mercedes AMG Recalled for Stall Defect, Crash Hazard

 Mercedes AMG Recalled for Seat Belt Problem

-Mercedes is recalling 2022 AMG GLE 53 and AMG GLE 63 coupes which were manufactured with middle seat belt buckles that may be in the gap below the seat cushion.
+Mercedes is recalling the 2021 AMG GLE 53 and AMG GLE 63 coupes which were manufactured with middle seat belt buckles that may be in the gap below the seat cushion.
 If the buckle can't be retrieved, the buckle latch will be inoperable and unable to restrain an occupant.
 "An unrestrained occupant has an increased risk of injury in the event of a crash," NHTSA said.
 This recall began on Dec.
-29, 2022.
+29, 2021.

 Do I Have a Mercedes AMG Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mercedes AMG Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mercedes AMG Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or a loved one has been injured by a recalled Mercedes-Benz, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.